 Last year, when I was backpacking across the United States, I had a chance to visit Yellowstone National Park in Wyoming and Montana.
-I had so many opportunities to view black bears in between the other wildlife.
+I had many opportunities to view black bears and other wildlife.

-The American black bears are known by their species name of Ursus americanus.
+American black bears are known by their species name Ursus americanus.
 Black bears are medium-sized bears who live throughout most of North America.
-They are smaller than the other two bears in the continent, the brown bear and the polar bear, which is the largest.
+They are smaller than the two other bears on the continent, the brown bear and the polar bear.
 Black bears are the most widespread species of bear in North America, as well as the World.

 There is a lot to learn about American black bears.
-Please continue to read further to find out more about them, for when you get a chance to see this beautiful creature.
+Please read further to learn more about them, for when you see this beautiful animal.

 Where do Black Bears Live?